Group

 Stefanie Fijma: PhD candidate, probing binary evolution through multi-wavelength observations of binaries with compact objects (2021-present).

-Eleonora Caruso: Master student, high-resolution X-ray observations of the accretion disk atmosphere in a neutron star X-ray binary (2022-2023).
+Divyanshi Agrawal: high-resolution X-ray observations of the accretion disk atmosphere in a neutron star X-ray binary (co-advised with Elisa Costantini).

 Postdocs